Hess Love

 In a sense, I was predestined to find purpose in the preservation of place, plants, and people.

 The expanse of my work rekindles a deep sense of being and creativity.
 It allows my rootedness -as a keeper of the AfroChesapeake experience- to serve as a model.
-I use the medicine of wonder and tenderness toward the repressed, the fragmented, and the unknown.
+I use the medicine of wonder and tenderness toward the suppressed, the fragmented, and the unknown.
 I encourage others to reclaim their stories, commit to wisdom, reintegrate themselves into the wild, and learn how to become a symbiont with their ancestors, adored ones, and the more-than-human world.
+My work moves between whimsy and solemnity, contemplating the present world alongside the layered realities of the past, future, and now.

-In community and creative ventures, I move as the founder of the Chesapeake Conjure Society (the first Hoodoo Society), an MFA candidate in creative writing, Black burial ground advocate, ritualist, writer, an independent scholar, folklorist with a concentration on Hoodoo and Black Atlantic Religion in the Chesapeake Bay region, and Curator of Black Americana Religion and Spirituality (Folk Belief) for African American Folklorists magazine.
+In community and creative ventures, I move as the founder of the Chesapeake Conjure Society (the first Hoodoo Society).
+I hold a Master of Arts in Playwriting, and a Master of Fine Arts in Creative Writing.
+I’m also a Black burial ground advocate, ritualist, writer, an independent scholar, folklorist with a concentration on Hoodoo and Black Atlantic Religion in the Chesapeake Bay region, and Curator of Black Americana Religion and Spirituality (Folk Belief) for African American Folklorists magazine.